-4. DOE STANDARD WORK FOR OTHERS AGREEMENT.

-Attachment 2 is the DOE Standard Work for Others Agreement for use with non-federal parties.
-It is intended to be the starting point for all reimbursable work discussions with non-federal parties, with only those modifications required to comply with individual contracts.
-This document has been developed to accommodate non-federal parties while protecting the interests of the government.
-As indicated above, any changes to the document, such as use of other language, must be approved by the Operations Office.
+3. DOE STANDARD WORK FOR OTHERS AGREEMENT.
+Attachment 2 is the DOE standard Work for Others Agreement for use with non-Federal parties.
+It is intended to be the starting point for all reimbursable work discussions with non-Federal parties, with only those modifications required to comply with individual contracts.
+This document has been developed to accommodate non-Federal parties while protecting the interests of the Government.
+As indicated above, the final agreement must be approved by the DOE operations office.